hello/kodobannin/CODING_STYLE.md

 * Return parameters in functions should be prefixed with `out_`.

 * One-line expressions inside the arm of an `if()` does _not_ need braces.
 Put the expression on its one line.

+* Cast the return value of a function to (void) if you are purposefully ignoring the return value.
+For example, if a function has a return type of int, but is documented to never fail and always return 0, which makes the return value useless.